-- 1 tbsp Black Peppercorns, crushed
+- 1 tbsp Whole Black Peppercorns, crushed (see notes)

 - 1 cup / 250ml Double Cream, at room temp (Heavy Cream in US)

-- 1/2 cup (125ml) Beef Stock
+- 1/2 cup / 125ml Beef Stock

 - 2 small Shallots, finely diced

-- 1 clove of Garlic, finely diced
+- 1 clove Garlic, finely diced

-- 1 tbsp of Butter
+- 1 tbsp Butter

-- 1 tsp of Worcestershire Sauce
+- 1 tsp Worcestershire Sauce

 - Salt, to taste

-Add in your garlic and peppercorns and fry for a minute or so until the garlic just begins to brown.
+- Add in garlic and peppercorns and fry for a minute or so until the garlic just begins to brown.
 Pour in Worcestershire sauce and beef stock, then stir in your cream.
 Add salt to taste.